Sparse hierarchical interaction learning with epigraphical projection: Conclusion

 \section{Conclusion}

-In this paper, we propose a primal-dual proximal algorithm based on epigraphical projection to optimize the sparse regression learning problem when hierarchical constraints are made between the main effects and the interactions.
-Four algorithms are derived (``Weak-PD-$\ell_\infty$'' , ``Weak-PD-$\ell_1$'' , ``Strong-PD-$\ell_\infty$'' , ``Strong-PD-$\ell_1$'') allowing to deal and compare properly different configurations of the regularization term \eqref{eq:regour}.
-Compared to other state-of-the-art algorithms, for instance, FISTA or ADMM, the proposed algorithm is computationally more efficient (find a solution belonging to $S$, convergence in terms of iterates is faster).
-The experiments on the synthetic and real data validate its effectiveness and efficiency.
+In this work, we propose a primal-dual proximal algorithm with epigraphical projection for regression and multiclass SVMs with strong hierarchy and apply it to several regression and classification task.
+Four algorithms are derived (``Weak-PD-$\ell_\infty$'' , ``Weak-PD-$\ell_1$'' , ``Strong-PD-$\ell_\infty$'' , ``Strong-PD-$\ell_1$'') allowing to deal with and to properly compare different configurations of the regularization term \eqref{equa:gencons}.
+Compared to other state-of-the-art algorithms, for instance, FISTA or ADMM, the proposed algorithm is computationally more efficient (finding a solution belonging to $S$), and convergence in terms of iterates is faster.
+Compared to standard sparse learning strategies, we can integrate the main effects and interaction effects, and then obtain the underlying graphs between the features, as a result, the regularization with strong hierarchy make them more discriminative.